 (1) In this regulation —

-“commencement day” means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 68 comes into operation;
+commencement day means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 68 comes into operation;

-“Corporation” has the meaning given to that term in the LD Act section 6(1);
+Corporation has the meaning given to that term in the LD Act section 6(1);

-“the LD Act” means the Land Drainage Act 1925.
+the LD Act means the Land Drainage Act 1925.

 (2) If the Corporation receives, before the commencement day, a notice in accordance with the LD Act section 99(1) (as in force when the notice was received by the Corporation) but does not before the commencement day refer the objection referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Corporation must refer the relevant entry in the records to the State Administrative Tribunal for a review as if the notice were a notice served on the Corporation under the LD Act section 99(1).